Prayag-Chawla/Celebal-Technologies/README.md

 # Celebal-Technologies

-This contains my all the work od my internship at celebal technologies.
+This contains my all the work of my internship at celebal technologies.